simonpo/workshops/bot-demo/bot-demo.md

 ```
 npm i npm
 ```
-Install Yeoman and BotBuilder
+Install Yeoman and BotBuilder using npm. yo botbuilder will generate the bot framework and code base.
-Use botbuilder to generate the bot framework and code base Make sure to choose 'javascript' and 'basic' (not echo) when prompted!
+Make sure to choose 'javascript' and 'basic' (not echo) when prompted!

 ```